dahef34/board_prep_book/content/Basic_Sciences/pharmacology/_index.md

 show_breadcrumb: true
 ---

 {{% children depth="1" showhidden="true" %}}

+Medications marked with an * after the name are considered essential knowledge before beginning your rotations in the operating room.
+They should be memorized and easily recallable.

 ### Pharmacodynamics
 Pharmacodynamics is the study of pharmacologic actions in living systems or how a drug affects the body.
 What does it do and how does it do it?
 Some key meticrs are duration, onset, peak, therapeutic index and dose-response relationship.
 The dose-response relationship is the most important pharcodynamic principle.